motspilot Documentation

 The Engine

 AI orchestrator that reads work orders and runs each pipeline phase as a Task subagent.
-You approve each phase before it proceeds.
+Fully automatic by default (AUTO_APPROVE="all"); switch to "none" to approve each phase before it proceeds.

 Pipeline at a Glance